streamlit/docs/content/library/get-started/installation/local-quickstart.md

     st.write("Hello World")
     ```

-20. Click your Python interpreter in the lower right corner, then choose your `streamlitenv` environment from the drop down.
+20. Click your Python interpreter in the lower-right corner, then choose your `streamlitenv` environment from the drop-down.
     ![Set your Python interpreter to your `streamlitenv` environment](/images/get-started/hello-world-3-change-interpreter.png)
 21. Right-click `app.py` in your file navigation and click "**Open in integrated terminal**".
     ![Open your terminal in your project folder](/images/get-started/hello-world-4-open-terminal.png)